NASA-AMMOS/common-workflow-service/README.md

     - A database for CWS to use. `cws_dev` is a good default.
     - A database user with full access to the above database.
 - [**ITerm2**](https://iterm2.com/): Currently these build scripts include commands to open new terminal windows using ITerm2, so they are best run from that terminal.
-- **Logstash 7.9+**: You will need to place the logstash 7.9.0 zip in `install/logging/`.
+- **Logstash 7.16.2+**: Download Logstash (OSS version) for the Windows platform.
+Rename the ZIP file from 'logstash-oss-7.16.2-windows-x86_64.zip' to 'logstash-7.16.2.zip' and place in `install/logging/`.
 This is a temporary workaround while we clean up our installation process.
-You can find the zip download [here](https://www.elastic.co/downloads/past-releases/logstash-7-9-0).
+You can find the zip download [here](https://www.elastic.co/downloads/past-releases/logstash-oss-7-16-2).
-- **Elasticsearch 7.9+**: CWS requires an externally-configured elasticsearch cluster to be set up.
+- **Elasticsearch 7.16.2+**: CWS requires an externally-configured elasticsearch cluster to be set up.
 You can use an SSL Secure Elasticsearch with or without authentication, or an Insecure HTTP Elasticsearch.
-In Please note that CWS currently only supports basic HTTP authentication.
   - The "Elasticsearch Setup" instruction below provides a contained Dockerized way of running Elasticsearch.
 This serves as an alternative to installing Elasticsearch.
 - Tomcat **keystore and truststore files** (needed for CWS web console to work properly):
     - You will need to add your own Tomcat keystore file to this path: `install/.keystore`
     - You will need to add your own truststore file to this path: `install/tomcat_lib/cws_truststore.jks`